 This information is constantly changing.
 For the most accurate and up-to-date information, please visit www.cfmusicians.org/services/work-permits

-Music may (in theory) know no borders, but Canadian musicians traveling to perform in the U.S. and U.S. musicians going the other way can get held up by red tape.
+Music may (in theory) know no borders, but Canadian musicians traveling to perform in the U.S. and U.S. musicians travelling to Canada to perform can get held up by red tape.
 Local 1000 helps its members through the border-crossing maze for tours and single engagements.
 Here are the basics.

 Traveling to the U.S. from Canada

 There are several types of visas that will allow Canadian musicians to work in the United States, but the most common is the P2 visa which is processed by the Canadian Federation of Musicians (CFM) office (the CFM is the Canadian "wing" of the American Federation of Musicians).
 All Canadian Local 1000 members have access to these visas.
-You may include multiple gigs on one application as long as they are within 45 days of each other (or you can prove ongoing professional activity in the United States).
+You may include multiple gigs on one application as long as there is not too large a time gap between your gigs in the U.S. (consult the CFM website for details), or you can prove ongoing professional activity in the United States.
 The visa may be valid for up to one year from the first engagement, as long as you have your contracts in place.

 How to apply

-Start by visiting www.cfmusicians.org/services/work-permits and downloading the appropriate application.
-The form requires the following information and when completed should be returned with the indicated materials to the CFM office:
+Visit www.cfmusicians.org/services/work-permits and download the P2 application forms and guidelines.
+The forms require the following information and when completed should be returned with the indicated materials to the CFM office: